KensoBI/spc-panel/README.md

 To install this plugin in your Grafana instance, follow these steps:

-1. Download the plugin from the [plugin repository](https://grafana.com/plugins)<!--Change url--> or use the Grafana CLI to install it.
+1. Download the plugin from the [plugin repository](https://grafana.com/grafana/plugins/) or [GitHub](https://github.com/KensoBI/spc-panel/releases) or use the Grafana CLI to install it.

 2. Restart your Grafana server if required.